maurges/every-rust-gui-library/notes.md

 but you could have used a completely self-contained solution from the beginning!
 I don't know.

+So, it's been a week, let's do it again.
+Last time I stopped at list view, let's try and power through it.

+So, the whole thing with list-items in relm seems to have come directly from gtk.
+Only here it seems different, as you don't need to inherit/implement it explicitly?
+At least it seems so in the tutorial, but doesn't work when I try to compile it.
+Fucking downcasts again.
+Ah ok, the downcasts don't work because I need to downcast not the item itself, but it's properties item and chlid.
+Makes a lot of sense!

+Well, honestly not that much boilerplate.
+Less than relm.
+So now I really think relm is stupid and you shouldn't use it.

+Oh-ho-ho, it hangs when I access a widget other than the first.
+Stupid shit.
+Wait, not the first, the problem is with transferring focus.
+I misclicked on the label instead of a button, thus transferring the focus, and now every button click other than on focused widget hang the application.
+Ha, stupid gtk bugs.
+Umm, I thought I could fix it by not setting the selection model at all, but instead the list view doesn't create now!
+Genius api.
+Oh wait, it's me who's stupid, since the selection model is the thing that manages my model.
+So, since it has to be some selection model, I guess I need to choose another one.
+Right, with NoSelection it works and doesn't hang, great.
+Now let's see, can I access the model from rust code as well..

+It's annoying how the docs are split between gtk, glib and gio.
+I guess it's similar to how qt structures their docs, but in gtk they are more separate, and what's worse is that cargo docs are separated and I can't search them together.

+So, when I have a glib::wrapper, what can I do with it except construct it?
+When I try to access inner, I get ObjectRef, which doesn't have any methods at all.

+And so I did everything through the untyped api.
+Alright, I have to applaud relm for making this bullshit well-typed.
+Mmm, honestly it's not bullshit, it is strongly typed internally, it's just that these bindings are kind of low-level, and badly documented.
+But at least everything works well and I can access the model multiple ways.
+Now time to create the todo example!

 ## iced
 Time spent: a couple of hours